happycollision/articles/2023-01-02-variant-system/article.md

 ### Variant-level config

-In order to take full advantage of the variant system - with builds that are always current but have useful variations in behavior - we will probably want to store some configuration information inside the variants themselves.
+In order to take full advantage of the variant system -- with builds that are always current but have useful variations in behavior --we will probably want to store some configuration information inside the variants themselves.
 For example, the actual URL for your API server should probably be configured instead of discovered at runtime.